kumu/docs/overview/kumus-architecture.md

 ## Projects

 **Projects** are the top level of Kumu's architecture.
 Think of projects as a "buckets" that contain everything defined above: elements, connections, loops, fields, views, and maps.
+A project can remember specific positions for all of its elements, and it can remember the positions of any labels that represent loops.

 There's an important distinction to be made between a map and a project: the project contains the master list of elements, connections, and loops, and the map simply borrows a collection of data from that list.
 If you edit an element, connection, or loop while working on a map, you're not just editing the map—you're actually editing the project's master list.

-If you ever find yourself creating multiple maps within one project, it's very important to remember that concept, because when you edit an item (for example, change an element's Label, Type, or any other field value) those changes will be applied to **every other map** that is borrowing the same item from the project's master list.
+If you ever find yourself creating multiple maps within one project, it's very important to remember that concept, because when you move or edit an item (for example, change an element's Label, Type, or any other field value) those changes will be applied to **every other map** that is borrowing the same item from the project's master list.

 If you only have one map in your project, don't sweat this detail!